silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 3. `cow release:detach-tagged-base <new-version>` to shift all of the modules to the correct commit in the branch to match the contents of the last release.
-  * **How?** This command finds the last common commit between the latest tag on the chosen release branch and the tip of the branch, and shifts the HEAD to that commit.
+  * **How?** This command finds the last common commit between the latest tag on the chosen branch and the tip of that branch, and then shifts the HEAD to that commit.
 4. `cherry-pick` any extra commits that need to be included in the release onto the affected module(s).